 Raspberry Pi Pico I2C Pins

-The VCC pin is connected with the VBUS pin from the Raspberry Pi Pico to power up.
-Both the grounds of the two devices are connected in common.
-The SCL pin of I2C LCD is connected with I2C0 SCL pin of Pi Pico.
-Likewise, the SDA pin is connected with the I2C0 SDA pin of Pi Pico.
+The VCC pin is connected to the VBUS pin of the Raspberry Pi Pico, which provides 5V from the USB bus.
+Both grounds are connected together.
+The SCL pin of the I2C LCD connects to the I2C0 SCL pin of the Pi Pico, and the SDA pin connects to the I2C0 SDA pin.
+You can use other valid SDA/SCL pin combinations depending on your project layout.

 Getting I2C LCD Address